 Bias Rating: LEFT

 Factual Reporting: HIGH

-Graphic Artists, Milton Glaser, and journalist Clay Felker founded New York Magazine, which was eventually acquired by Rupert Murdoch in 1976.
+Graphic Artists Milton Glaser and journalist Clay Felker founded New York Magazine, which Rupert Murdoch eventually acquired in 1976.
 In 2003, the Wall Street investment banker Bruce Wasserstein acquired New York Magazine for $55 million and brought Adam Moss in as its editor.
 NYM has earned many National Magazine Awards under his leadership.
 In 2009, after Bruce Wasserstein’s death, his daughter Pamela Wasserstein became the company’s chief executive officer and ran it through a family trust.
-In January 2019, Pam Wasserstein announced that David Haskell will succeed Adam Moss as editor-in-chief of the company, also New York Media has named Avi Zimak as its new chief revenue officer and publisher.
+In January 2019, Pam Wasserstein announced that David Haskell would succeed Adam Moss as editor-in-chief of the company; also, New York Media has named Avi Zimak as its new chief revenue officer and publisher.
 Zimak takes over for Larry Burstein.

 Funded by / Ownership

-New York Magazine is owned by Vox Media, which is a digital publishing network founded by Jerome Armstrong, Tyler Bleszinski, and Markos Moulitsas and based in Washington, D.C.
-According to a Nieman Lab article, Vox Media had eight editorial brands and a custom advertising division.
+New York Magazine is owned by Vox Media, a digital publishing network founded by Jerome Armstrong, Tyler Bleszinski, and Markos Moulitsas and based in Washington, D.C.
+According to a Nieman Labs article, Vox Media had eight editorial brands and a custom advertising division.
 These are (sports-focused) SB Nation, (tech site) The Verge, (real estate blog) Curbed, (food and nightlife) Eater, (technology news) Racked, (news hub) Vox, and (technology business) Recode.
-However, in 2019 they merged with New York Media adding The Cut, Vulture, and others.
-Further, a New York Times article dated 2015 states that NBC Universal, which is owned by Comcast, invested $200 Million in Vox Media.
+However, in 2019 they merged with New York Media, adding The Cut, Vulture, and others.
+Further, a New York Times article dated 2015 states that NBC Universal, which Comcast owns, invested $200 Million in Vox Media.
 NYM is subscription-based and serves online advertising.